There is a promise in AR/VR technology to help students on the Autism Spectrum to learn better

 Also some very specific hard-coded simulations e.g. for car driving or practicing crossing the street in a safe environment have been developed, but there is basically no pre-existing AR/VR content for wider teaching special needs students.
 There has been a VR learning environment developed for first responders but no significant training environments in connection with ASD teaching have been developed.

-People working on the field need content, tools, and training to harness the technology.
+People working in the field need content, tools, and training to harness the technology.

 In summary, using VR/AR training environments for ASD education is still in baby shoes although the research shows that there could be significant potential applying the technology in this field as there is pre-existing evidence that VR/AR technology improves social interaction capabilities.